luispacs/luispacs.github.io/README.md

 Then this website template is for you.

-A Fake terminal website for coders.
+A terminal website for coders.

 Live Demo [here](https://rimijoker.github.io/Fake_Terminal_Resume_Website/)
 ![Live website image](Screenshot.png)